Woguem/DCGAN/Readme.md

-This code implements a Deep Convolutional GAN (DCGAN) to generate MNIST digit images, featuring a generator-discriminator architecture with convolutional/transposed layers, Adam optimization, and BCE loss.
+This code implements a Deep Convolutional GAN (DCGAN) with Wasserstein loss (WGAN) using PyTorch to generate MNIST digit images.
+This includes a generator and critic (discriminator) using convolutional layers, with Wasserstein distance for stability.